apotocki/boost-iosx/README.md

     use_frameworks!
     pod 'boost-iosx', '~> 1.84.0'
     # or optionally more precisely e.g.:
-    # pod 'boost-iosx', :git => 'https://github.com/apotocki/boost-iosx', :tag => '1.84.0.4'
+    # pod 'boost-iosx', :git => 'https://github.com/apotocki/boost-iosx', :tag => '1.84.0.5'
 ```
 If you want to use particular boost libraries, specify them as in the following example for log and program_options libraries:
 ```
     pod 'boost-iosx/log', '~> 1.84.0'
     pod 'boost-iosx/program_options', '~> 1.84.0'
-    # note: Some libraries have dependencies on other Boost libraries.
-In that case, you should explicitly add all their dependencies to your Podfile.
+    # note: Some libraries depend on other Boost libraries.
+In this case, you should explicitly add all their dependencies to your Podfile.
 ```
 Then install new dependencies:
 ```